BlackcoinDev/merge-dust/ReadMe.md

 * Blackcoin More v2.13.2.7 RPC server

 * Copy the example.config.js file to config.js
-* Change RPC host, port, user, and pass in config.js
+* Change RPC host, port, user, and pass in config.js file

-If no rpcport is defined in the blackmore.conf file, by default it will use RPC 15715 on localhost (127.0.0.1) Make sure the user and pass info matches betweem config.js blackmore.conf file
+If no rpcport is defined in the blackmore.conf file, by default it will use RPC 15715 on localhost (127.0.0.1)

+Make sure the user and pass info matches between config.js file and blackmore.conf file

 You need to add at least the following info to the blackmore.conf file server=1